HermesHR/HermesHR/README.md

 **About Me!**

 - 👨🏽💻 I am currently working as a Dev POS at Tectoy.
-- 🌱 I am currently exploring SpringBoot, Java and React.
+- 🌱 I am currently exploring C and C#.
 - 🤔 My interests are Android/IOS Mobile Development
 - 💼 I have a degree in Systems Analysis and Development.
 - 💬 I am available to chat!